 I am a 54-year old and I plan to take a voluntary retirement next year.
 I would be eligible for a lump sum payout of Rs 15 lakh.
 I would like to invest half of this amount for my three-year-old grandson, such that it may be transferred to him when he turns 21.
 How do I invest this amount?
 I would like to retain the remaining as an emergency corpus.
 What instruments can I park these funds in?

 If you want to transfer the amount to your grandson only once he turns 21, you will have to create a trust.
 If you are comfortable transferring the amount to him once he turns 18, you may invest in his name and appoint a guardian.
 A trust is a legal entity.
 You will have to open a bank account, obtain a permanent account number and file income-tax returns on a regular basis.
 All these hassles may not be worthwhile for the sum mentioned.
 However, operationally and legally, they are possible.

 Since your investment horizon is long term, you can deploy the desired corpus in equity-based mutual funds.
 A private family trust is also allowed to invest in mutual funds.

 The writer is a certified financial planner.
+The views expressed are his own.
 Send your queries to firstname.lastname@example.org